 Fireplace mantel

-Unfortunately I didn’t take a photo of the mortises that slide down over the top row of bricks.
+Unfortunately, I didn’t take a photo of the mortises that slide down over the top row of bricks.
 To make them, I first used a circular saw, entering from the back of the beam, then carefully dropped the running blade lengthwise to make the top of the cut.
-Always be careful to not stand directly behind a circular saw in case it binds and jumps back.
+Always be careful not to stand directly behind a circular saw in case it binds and jumps back.
 The harder part was continuing the cuts with a reciprocating saw without going too far.
 Once the three chunks of fir were removed, I cleaned up the cuts with a vibrating multi-purpose tool.

 Fireplace wall